Hello everyone! It's Friday again so I'm joining Amy's Five on Friday link-up. Thank you Amy

 4. a visit to a museum

-Western Park Museum is located in the same area as the hospital where I go every day for my treatment and this week Mr. P. has dropped be off at the hospital and then I've done other things before taking the bus or tram home.
+Western Park Museum is located in the same area as the hospital where I go every day for my treatment and this week my husband has dropped be off at the hospital and then I've done other things before taking the bus or tram home.
 Yesterday I went into the museum to see what new exhibitions were being installed.
 The latest is 'Sheffield's Story: prehistory until the present day'.

 Thomas Bateman and his son Thomas Joseph Banks (1828-1896) oil on canvas 1860